 Jobson is currently Chair of the Chesapeake Bay Trust.

 Jobson spent 31 years with ESPN covering nine America’s Cup events and producing many documentaries.
-He has covered seven Olympics (including the upcoming Tokyo 2020 Olympics) and an America’s Cup for NBC.
-For his work in television, Jobson has been presented with two Emmys, four Tellys and an ACE Award.
+He has covered seven Olympics and an America’s Cup for NBC.
+For his work in television, Jobson has been presented with two Emmys, five Tellys and an ACE Award.

 For many years, Jobson has been actively involved with education, environmental issues and healthcare.
 From 1993-2017 he served as Chair of the Leukemia Cup Regatta Series, which has raised over $60 million.
-Jobson spent 15 years on the Board of Blue Cross Blue Shield of Virginia.
+Jobson spent 15 years on the Board of Blue Cross Blue Shield of Virginia and served on the Board of the Anne Arundel Medical Center from 2009-2021.
 In 2012 the Gary Jobson Professorship of Medical Oncology was established at the University of Maryland Medical School for Dr. Aaron Rapoport.
 (Jobson survived a two-year battle with lymphoma in 2003-04).